-Because Forney does not purchase 3TG directly from any mine, refiner or smelter, it is in a "downstream" position in the supply chain, that is, downstream in the supply chain from smelters to refiners to retailers.
-As such, Forney relies on its direct suppliers and distributors to provide information on the origin of the 3TG contained in components supplied to Forney, including sources of 3TG that are supplied to them from lower tier suppliers.
+Because neither Forney nor Joyce purchase 3TG directly from any mine, refiner or smelter, they are in a "downstream" position in the supply chain, that is, downstream in the supply chain from smelters to refiners to retailers.
+As such, Forney and Joyce rely on their direct suppliers and distributors to provide information on the origin of the 3TG contained in components supplied to them, including sources of 3TG that are supplied to them from lower tier suppliers.